Efahim/Analise/Documents/Help/en/MACD.md

-# Moving Average Convergence Divergence – MACD
+# MOVING AVERAGE CONVERGENCE DIVERGENCE – MACD

-## What is the 'Moving Average Convergence Divergence - MACD'
+## What is the "Moving Average Convergence Divergence - MACD"

 Moving average convergence divergence (MACD) is a trend-following momentum indicator that shows the relationship between two moving averages of prices.
 The MACD is calculated by subtracting the 26-day exponential moving average (EMA) from the 12-day EMA.
 A nine-day EMA of the MACD, called the "signal line", is then plotted on top of the MACD, functioning as a trigger for buy and sell signals.

 ![](https://github.com/Efahim/Analise/blob/master/Documents/Images/macd1.png)

-## BREAKING DOWN 'Moving Average Convergence Divergence - MACD'
+## BREAKING DOWN "Moving Average Convergence Divergence - MACD"

 Moving average convergence divergence (MACD) indicators can be interpreted using three different methods: